Transforming customer service at Intuit and Influx

 Feeling isolated can be a common issue for customer service professionals, particularly in the era of remote work.
 Combined with the stress of having to assist frustrated customers and resolve issues as quickly as possible, customer service work can take its toll.

-‘With Slack, we were able to immediately shift all of our contact centres from the office to home and still provide our experts and agents the help that they needed, so they didn’t feel like they were alone.’
+“With Slack, we were able to immediately shift all of our contact centers from the office to home and still provide our experts and agents the help that they needed, so they didn’t feel like they were alone.”

 Creating a dedicated feedback hub in Slack